-Through its involvement in numerous standardisation bodies, one2many is active in driving uptake of Cell Broadcast as a global service and enhancing the applications that Cell Broadcast enables.
+Through its involvement in numerous standardisation bodies, one2many is active in driving uptake of Cell and LTE as a global service and enhancing the applications that Cell and LTE Broadcast enables.

 The European Telecommunications Standards Institute (ETSI) produces globally-applicable standards for Information and Communications Technologies (ICT), including fixed, mobile, radio, converged, broadcast and internet technologies.

 ETSI is officially recognized by the European Union as a European Standards Organization.

 Within the European Telecommunications Standards Institute ETSI a special committee has been formed: Emergency Telecommunications (EMTEL) which addresses a broad spectrum of aspects related to the provisioning of telecommunications services in emergency situations.
 The following standards have been developed in EMTEL for PWS:

 - ETSI TS 102 182, Requirements for communications from authorities/organizations to individuals, groups or the general public during emergencies

 - ETSI TS 102 900, EU-Alert using the Cell Broadcast Service

 - ETSI TR 102 850, Analyses of Mobile Device Functionality for PWS

 - ETSI TR 102 444, Analysis of the SMS and CBS for Emergency Messaging applications